-Round the world, people do things to remember their passed loved ones in different ways.
+Around the world, people do things to remember their loved ones in different ways.
 It can be through celebrations and festivities or quiet prayer and mourning.
-In Guatemala, the most important holiday to pay respect to the deceased is on November 1st, All Saints Day or Dia de Todos Santos.
+In Guatemala, the most important holiday to pay respect to the deceased is on Nov.
+1, All Saints Day, or Dia de Todos Santos.
 On this day, the country transforms into a lively exhibition of remembrance filled with flowers, artistic decorations, and food.

 The Kite Festival

 A unique part of this Guatemalan tradition is the kite festival.
-This is a spectacular display of extravagantly enormous, brightly-colored kites that fill the sky.
-Locals say that these huge kites are used as a way to connect with the deceased, these kites take over the skies of Santiago Sacatepéquez and Sumpango where the largest kite festivals take place.
+This is a spectacular display of extravagantly enormous, brightly colored kites that fill the sky.
+Locals say that these huge kites are used as a way to connect with the deceased, and these kites take over the skies of Santiago Sacatepequez and Sumpango, where the largest kite festivals take place.

-The kites are made with rice paper and bamboo, all of them boast different designs and can span up to 20 meters in diameter.
-The tradition states that the soul of the deceased is able to identify their family members by the color and design of the kite and communicate through the thread.
-Others include messages in the kites that generate social, political or cultural awareness.
-During the morning they are exhibited, then there is a competition, whoever keeps theirs in the air for the longest time wins (yes with enough wind, these large structures can fly).
+The kites are made with rice paper and bamboo, all of them boast different designs and can span up to 65 feet in diameter.
+The tradition says that the soul of the deceased is able to identify family members by the color and design of the kite and communicate through the thread.
+Others include messages in the kites that generate social, political, or cultural awareness.
+During the morning they are exhibited, and then there is a competition.
+Whoever keeps the kite in the air for the longest time wins (with enough wind, these large structures can fly).

 At the end of the day, the kites are burned near cemeteries, which allows the dead to return to their resting place.
-The legend states that if the kites do not burn, the souls do not want to leave, which may be damaging to the relatives, crops or animals.
+The legend says that if the kites do not burn, the souls do not want to leave, which may be damaging to the relatives, crops, or animals.

 Prepping the Tombs

 A couple of days before Dia de Los Santos, some families prepare the tombs to assure they look good on the day that the spirits of their loved ones come back.